katliyx/playappstore-hypotheses-regression/01GooglePlayAppStoreAnalysis.md

 groups.
 Though we have tried to have smaller groups that contain proportions of data that are as equivalent as possible, the amounts of data points included in each group still vary within a considerably large range.
-For instance, group âLâ has 971 data points while group âMâ has 1198 data points.
+For instance, group “L” has 971 data points while group “M” has 1198 data points.
 This might affect our result to a certain extent.

 Moreover, the residuals does not appear to be normally distributed - this opposes certain assumptions that ANOVA test is based on.